McGill and the Department of Family Medicine is very committed to helping graduate students secure adequate funding for their research and studies.

 - Noting the Guideline on Hours of Work for graduate students

-The Department offers tuition assistance, as available, to competitive international and out-of-province students.
+The Department offers tuition assistance, as available, to MSc international and out-of-province students, and international PhD students.

-Students may work up to an additional 12 hours per week as a research assistant, with approval from the supervisor.
+Students may work up to an additional 180 hours per semester (12 hours per week) as a research assistant.